johnbohunt/Filter.Regeneration/John/README.md

 The blades are delicate and will be damaged if operated outside of a near vaccum.
 Close valve V3 before turning on the turbo pump.
 ![Valve diagram turbo pump](https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/valve%20diagram%20turb%20pump%202.1.png)
 The Turbo Pump is controlled by an independent voltage source.
-Flip the switch to turn on the pump.
+_Picture of the power supply for the turbo_
+Make sure it's wired correctly before turning it on.
+_Picture of the correct wiring_
+Currently, we have an improvised method to turn on the system.
+Short these two wires to start the turbo.
+_the two damn wires we need to put a switch on_
 You should hear a “whirring” sound as the blades spin up to 1500 Hz and takes ~3 mins to come all the way up to speed

 - Note: There are now blades spinning around 1500 times per second!